Stop the Insanity…Simplify Data Protection

 - 28% reduction in support tickets

 Since Cinch I.T. added Axcient to their franchisees, they have the option to meet multiple use cases with just one solution: endpoint backup, no-appliance BDR, turn-key BDR, and public or private cloud backup.
 Cinch I.T. has increased overall profits and margins by reducing software, administration, support, and training costs.
-With a simple fixed-rate per device, plus unlimited storage and retention included, clients can predict expenses, meet long-term compliance requirements, and rest assured with near-instant recovery.
+With a simple fixed-rate per device, plus with flat-fee pooled storage included, clients can predict expenses, meet long-term compliance requirements, and rest assured with near-instant recovery.

 We were able to save our clients up to 46% on BCDR costs… Backup tickets are down by 28%, and labor has definitely decreased… With Axcient, automation, simple management, and built-in features, Cinch I.T. can redirect resources away from maintenance and redundant support tickets, and toward business growth.” – Steve Lettery, Director of Business Development at Cinch I.T.